JoseyKinnaman/ReactOnRails/rails/README.md

 bundle exec rails server
 ```

-Point your browser at http://localhost:3000/ and follow the instructions on that page!
+Point your browser at http://localhost:3000/!